trec-dd/trec-dd-jig/README.md

   ``` shell
   > python3 config/setup.py --topics sample_run/topic.xml --trecdirec sample_doc/ebola_sample sample_doc/nyt_sample/nyt_trectext --output sample_doc/mini_info.pkl
   ```

+  This script will set up a sqlite database at `./trec-dd-jig/jig/truth.db`.
+It will also generate a pickle file storing the document lengths which will be used later in the metric calculation.
+The pickle file is located at `./trec-dd-jig/topics/dd_info.pkl`

   For complete dataset, replace `sample_doc/ebola_sample` and `sample_doc/nyt_sample/nyt_trectext` with your own path to the directories that holds the trectext files of Ebola dataset and New York Times dataset respectively.
-  This script will set up a sqlite database at `./trec-dd-jig/jig/truth.db` and generate a pickle file holding the length of each document and the bounds of different metrics at `./trec-dd-jig/topics/dd_info.pkl`

 Syntax:

   ```shell
   > python3 config/setup.py --topics topics/dd_topic_file.xml --trecdirec your_ebola_direc your_nyt_direc --output topics/dd_info.pkl
   ```

-  Computing the document length and bounds of metrics may take tens of minutes in total.
-You can rest for a bit now.
-  Once this program finishes running, you will have a successful installation of jig.
+  Congratulations to a successful installation of the jig.